Independent Product Diagnostics

 Three ways to work together

 Most teams are too close to their own product to judge it clearly.
 Founders, developers, and agency partners all have a stake in the outcome, which makes it harder to spot where the product is underperforming, where trust is being lost, or where users quietly drop away after the first few uses.
-This review is designed for that moment – when the product is live, the numbers are flattening, and you need clarity fast before more time and money go into the wrong area.
-Or perhaps you are preparing for a funding round and need a clear, evidence-backed story about your product’s health.
+I examine what happens between a new user arriving and reaching the product’s first meaningful outcome.
+I look for the points where people get confused, lose trust, fail to activate, or have no reason to return.
+This is useful when you’re preparing to launch, seeing weak adoption, questioning retention, or deciding whether to invest more in the product.

 What's included

-• 30 minute prep call with founder, CTO, or product lead
+• 30-minute founder, CTO, or product lead briefing

 Outcome